-Comedy and personal transformation became my two great loves.
+Comedy and Coaching became my two great loves.
 And while I initially devoted equal time to both, I eventually felt more called to the world of coaching and transformation.
 Standup was great – and it was fun being wooed by the likes of MTV, E!, and VH-1- – but changing lives was my jam.
 Yes, I would always love being on the mic, but only if I could talk about something meaningful.

 Meeting Mr. Right

 During this time, I met the real love of my life, my future hubby Kenny.
 Our whirlwind romance lit me up like no other relationship had.
 I had finally found someone who loved and accepted me for ALL of who I was.

 Still, a voice inside could not be contained.
 As Kenny and I talked about marriage, my inner rebel fretted, “But what does this mean for your freedom, Shereen?”

 To honor the woman in love AND the rebel within, I wrote my first book The Coolest Quote Book Eva.
 Writing and speaking on the topic of awakening your inner rebel and following your soul’s calling felt like I was really walking my talk.
 I loved it.

 Kenny and I moved into a super cool apartment by the beach.
 I took a job that still afforded me the freedom to build my coaching business on the side.
 I even drove a Mini Cooper convertible and would rollerblade on the beach with my German Shepherd Rambo…this was the life!